isomerpages/cpib-corp-new/_faq/Corruption Related.md

 could be held beholden to the gifts.</p>
 <p></p>
 <p>Should you be in any doubt as to whether any particular transaction is
-corrupt, you can consult the CPIB Duty Officer at the CPIB HQ at 2 Lengkok Bahru, or the Corruption Reporting &amp; Heritage Centre at 247 Whitley Road.
-Alternatively, you can call the Duty Officer at our hotline: 1800 – 3760000*.</p>
+corrupt, you can consult the CPIB Duty Officer at our hotline: 1800 – 3760000*.</p>
 </div>
 </details>
 <details class="isomer-details">